blackbaud/uat-kit/content/walkthroughs/specflow/index.md

 </code>
 </pre>

-At some point, the test attemps to set the fields on the Add an address dialog.
+At some point, the test example attempts to set the fields on the Add an address dialog.

 ![Add an address dialog][AddAddressDialog]

-Specflow creates bindings between the test cases and the step methods.
-The field variables for the Add an address dialog are passed through the <code>Table</code> parameter.
+Specflow creates bindings between test cases and step methods.
+Field variables for the Add an address dialog are passed through the <code>Table</code> parameter.

 <div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Step method with Table parameter</div></div><pre><code class="language-csharp">
 using System;